MatheusJulidori/houseXpense/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in improving **houseXpense**!
-This project is public as a portfolio showcase, so every change must reflect production-ready standards.
+This project follows a modular clean architecture (modular monolith + clean + hexagonal edges).
+Every change must respect layer boundaries and reflect production-ready standards.

 ## Workflow